 At the same time, a new generation of workers, digital natives who grew up with the internet and smartphones at the tips of their fingers, expect to have tools and resources to rapidly provide value to the business.

-It's no wonder business workers find their own solutions with desktop databases, online databases, cloud apps, and consumer productivity tools.
-The sprawl of these solutions puts corporate data at risk and compounds the inefficiency at an organizational level, leaving technology leaders stuck between a rock and a hard place.
+Business workers have started to develop their own solutions.
+But sprawl of these new puts corporate data at risk and compounds the inefficiency at an organizational level, leaving technology leaders stuck between a rock and a hard place.

-CEOs all over the world have been driving toward digital transformation, but the reality is that only 10% of organizations can describe themselves as fully digital.
-The result is that manual processes choke innovation and inhibit growth.
-The struggle to modernize has big implications for the bottom line, as organizations struggle to make data-driven decisions, uncover new market opportunities, shore up risks, and improve operational efficiency.
+The struggle to modernize has big implications for the bottom line as organizations struggle to make data-driven decisions, uncover new market opportunities, shore up risks, and improve operational efficiency.
 Outdated legacy systems and manual processes will slow down innovation and inhibit growth.

 Traditional methods of IT application development cannot keep up the rapid changes of today’s business environment.
-As the future of work continues to evolve and more organizations look to their own business workers to solve complex problems, low-code platforms for business developers are sure to be a key enabling technology.
-With 6,000 customers, Quick Base has long been the platform of choice for organizations that want to drive real results fast.
+As the future of work continues to evolve and more organizations look to their own business workers to solve complex problems, low-code platforms are critical to success.